 (real name: Robert Szatkowski) is a professional wrestler

-who currently works for TNA
+who currently works for WWE

-, but he became famous when he wrestled for ECW

 .
+He became famous when he wrestled for ECW

+before returning to WWE in July 2013.
 One of RVD's most famous accomplishments in ECW was that he held the ECW World Television Championship for 700 consecutive days, the longest reign of any ECW title holder, and made the title as important as the ECW World Heavyweight Championship.